-Mr. Gardner has been consistently recognized as a leading transactional lawyer by Chambers and Legal 500 and is recognized as a “highly regarded” lawyer for Private Equity and Corporate/M&A by IFLR1000.
+Mr. Gardner has been consistently recognized as a leading transactional lawyer by Chambers Asia-Pacific, Legal 500 Asia Pacific and IFLR1000 Asia-Pacific.
+He was ranked Band 1 for Private Equity in the 2021 edition of Chambers Asia-Pacific, where he is described by clients as being “an elite private equity deal lawyer” who is “extremely hands-on, very detail-oriented and yet also capable of delivering commercial, pragmatic advice.”
 Legal 500 describes Mr. Gardner as “a great lawyer with a genuine private equity pedigree, who is regularly at the forefront of the most significant mandates.”
-Chambers noted that Mr. Gardner “is praised by market sources for demonstrating impressive skills while dealing with clients on complex private equity deals.”
 IFLR1000 has noted that Mr. Gardner is “extremely commercial while maintaining high technical capabilities.
 He has a good feel for the deal dynamics and parties involved.”

 Mr. Gardner has represented many leading private equity and corporate clients including Advent International, Alibaba Group, Baring Private Equity Asia, Canadian Solar, FountainVest Partners, Hillhouse Capital, MBK Partners, Oaktree Capital, Ontario Teachers’ Pension Plan Board, PAG, Primavera Capital, Providence Equity Partners, and TPG Growth and TPG Capital, among others.